Scam Savvy

 Keep these tips in mind when you are online:

 • Watch out for unsolicited emails or phone calls from scammers pretending to be from a government agency, bank or other well-known organisation, saying you owe money.
 Scammers often threaten that if you do not pay immediately, a warrant will be issued for your arrest.
 Check with the organisation by contacting them directly.
-For more information, view our Threat-based scams page.
+For more information, go to Threat-based scams.

 • Be wary of online sellers offering goods and well-known brands at extremely low prices.
-For more information, view our Online selling scams page.
+For more information, go to Online selling scams.

 • If you’re selling items online, do not follow the links in a payment notification email to check whether the payment has arrived - log into your account directly.

 • When dating online, don’t send money to someone you have never met, even if you have spoken to them or received gifts from them.
-For more information, view our Romance scams page.
+For more information, go to Romance scams.

 • If you are searching for rental properties online, always inspect the property you want to rent before signing a lease agreement or sending any money.
-For more information, view our Rental scams page.
+For more information, go to Rental scams.

 • Be wary of unsolicited emails saying you have unclaimed funds or are owed money.
-For more information, view our Rebate scams page.
+Find more information about Rebate scams.

 • Do not let anyone pressure you into making quick investment or financial decisions.
-For more information, view our Investment scams page.
+Find more information about Investment scams.

 • Never send money or bank details to claim a prize.
-For more information, view our Lottery scams page.
+Find more information about Lottery scams.

 • If you get a call out of the blue from someone saying they need to access your computer to repair it, hang up - it may be a scam.
 Get a professional to check your computer if you think it needs repairing.
-For more information, view our Computer repair scam page.
+Find more information about Computer repair scams.

 More ways to stay scam savvy: